fluxninja/aperture/docs/content/concepts/selector.md

 There are multiple ways to define a label matcher.
 If multiple match criteria are defined simultaneously, then they all must match for a flow to be selected.

-- **Exact Match**: It is the simplest way to match a label.
+- **Match Labels**: It is the simplest way to match a label.
 It matches the label value exactly.

   ```yaml
   label_matcher: